bitcoin-api/bitcoin-api/README.md

 at least 6 confirmations on the bitcoin network.
 You can retrieve your bitcoin balance using the [/tokens GET General-Token Endpoint](#get---get-token-info).

-If you don't deposit bitcoin
-to your address before it expires, that address will be reclaimed by Bitcoin-Api meaning you will not be able to access any bitcoin sent to that address.
-Bitcoin-Api will never expire an address that already has bitcoin sent to it.

 ### /fee-data